akacdev/SinkingYachts/SinkingYachts/README_NuGet.md

 A C# library for detecting Discord/Steam phishing links using the Sinking Yachts API.

+> **Warning**

+> Sinking Yachts is currently in the process of being discontinued and replaced with the upstream [Fish Fish API](https://fishfish.gg).

+> Expect this library to eventually become archived and marked as deprecated.

+> Daily statistics have already been shut down.

 ## Usage
 Available on NuGet as `SinkingYachts`, methods are available under the public class `YachtsClient`.